Sustainable Marine Aquaculture Certificate (online)

-If you are not a current UMass Boston student and wish to pursue the credit-bearing certificate in sustainable marine aquaculture you may register for classes with the non-degree registration form which must be returned to the University One Stop located at 100 Morrissey Blvd, Boston MA 02125 (Campus Center Upper Level).
+If you are not a current UMass Boston student and wish to pursue the credit-bearing certificate in sustainable marine aquaculture you may register for classes with the non-degree registration form which must be returned to the One Stop located at 100 Morrissey Blvd, Boston MA 02125 (Campus Center Upper Level).

-Credit-bearing online courses offered during the academic semesters (Fall and Spring) as well as intersession (Winter) and Summer can be found on the College of Advancing and Professional Studies Online Courses website.
+Credit-bearing online courses offered during the academic semesters (fall and spring) as well as intersession (winter) and summer can be found on the College of Advancing and Professional Studies Online Courses website.

 Non-credit bearing online courses offered throughout the year can be found on the College of Advancing and Professional Studies Professional Development website.